Abacus Life Cares –

 • The insured is typically a senior in their late 70s.

-• The proceeds are usually around 10% to 80% of the death benefit, depending on life expectancy.
+• The proceeds are usually around 10% to 80% of the policy’s face value, depending on life expectancy.

 • The funds are generally subject to taxation unless they meet IRS guidelines.